mbobiosio/mbobiosio/README.md

 ## Hi there 👋,
 I'm Mbuodile Obiosio, I'm a software engineer 👨‍💻 who is very passionate about mobile technologies and open source.
 Working to be an efficient Engineer.
 Passionate about product, UI/UX design.
 I have over 4 years of experience and I have dedicated a greater part of my energy mostly in startups.

 I pride myself on having an artistic eye despite being “just” a developer and I love opportunities where I can utilize both the artistic and the technical aspects of my brain.
 I'm excited about food, sports, music and wildlife and I believe a combination of these great units help me cordinate my thinking processes more efficiently.
+You're welcome to connect.

 🏄‍♂️.